List of Indian Premier League records and statistics: Tied Matches

-As of April 2025 matches have resulted in a tie on 15 occasions.
+As of 2026, matches have resulted in a tie on 16 occasions.
 The first time a match was tied in the league was during the 2009 season when Kolkata Knight Riders and Rajasthan Royals played in a match at Newlands in South Africa.
-The most recent tie occurred during the 2025 season when Delhi Capitals and Rajasthan Royals played at Delhi.
+The most recent tie occurred during the 2026 season when Lucknow Super Giants and Kolkata Knight Riders played at Lucknow.
 All tied matches in the IPL are resolved by using a super over.